koknat/dif/README.md

                                  For example, to convert all spaces to newlines, use:
                                      -sub '\s+^^\n'

-       -subtable file     Specify a two-column file which will be used for search/replace The delimiter is any amount of spaces Terms in the file are treated as regular expressions The replace term is eval'd
+       -subTable file     Specify a two-column file which will be used for search/replace The delimiter is any amount of spaces Terms in the file are treated as regular expressions The replace term is eval'd